vi-ctorivanov/SQLSeal-Charts-Examples/README.md

 ## Notes

-This vault has last been validated as working on: `September 3rd, 2025`.
+This vault has last been validated as working on: `September 18th, 2025`.
 Updates past this date may affect its intended performance or functionality.

+Some queries use the `now` keyword and a limited timeframe, resulting in graphs that may appear empty or sparsely populated due to no new longs being added.

 The values in the `.csv` files are random and for demonstration purposes only.